 Creating an app and moving on isn’t an option if you want to ensure that your financial investment in the development isn’t lost.
 Apps must be constantly and consistently monitored and managed to ensure a positive user experience.
 Application performance is an issue for 76% of organizations, will your business be able to afford mobile app maintenance costs?

 You must determine if the budget is expansive enough to account for ongoing maintenance of your mobile app.
 Maybe a mobile app monitoring service can be the right option for your company.
 Once you’ve taken these costs into account and determined whether or not you can move forward, you can make an informed decision regarding the direction your company will take with its mobile app.

-In the end, there are a myriad of reasons about why having a mobile application can serve your business well.
+In the end, there is a myriad of reasons for why having a mobile application can serve your business well.
 A well-designed, well-functioning, easy-to-use app can truly take your business to the next level.
 But to get there, thinking critically about your mobile application approach is a must.
 This will help determine ongoing design and development requirements and assist in planning for the full scope of the desired project.

 Knowing the exact goals of the application will help determine which maintenance plan is right for you.
-If this app will be business critical that employees will depend on for example, comprehensive ongoing mobile app monitoring will ensure that it works correctly.
+If this app will be business critical that employees will depend on, for example, a comprehensive ongoing mobile app monitoring will ensure that it works correctly.
 An external mobile app maintenance partner can help companies find success with its mobile apps by eliminating incidents through a proactive approach.